 Do you remember sand art from when you were young?
 Revisit it in this fun Halloween project using skull mason jars!
 Perfect for holiday decor.

 There’s something about pouring sand; it’s comforting and mesmerizing.
 Not only that, but sand art is truly a beginner craft.
-Anyone can do it from adults to children – no matter the skill level.
+Anyone can make this Halloween decor from adults to children – no matter the skill level.

 Halloween Sand Art